bartvandebiezen/css-conventions/css-conventions.md

 rgba(50,50,50,0.2);
 ```

-### Absolute sizes should be written in pixels.
+### Absolute sizes should be written in pixels instead of ems or rems.

 - A 'CSS px' is a reference pixel intended to scale in size depending on the 'typical' distance of an observer from the display.
-- Webbrowsers scale a design in pixels the same way they scale designs in em's or rem's.
+- Web browsers scale a design in pixels the same way they scale designs in em's or rem's.
 Zooming even triggers media queries based on pixels.
-Essentially, webbrowsers make the reference pixel larger or smaller.
+Essentially, web browsers make the reference pixel larger or smaller.
 - Makes it easier to integrate images or other media formats based on pixels in your layout.
 - Makes sure you don't get nummers like '0.29310344827586204em' (this is an actual used number).
 - Development time in pixels is much less.